biocsuwb/EnsembleFS-package/README.md

 # EnsembleFS: Ensemble feature selection methods for analysis of molecular data
 ## Description
 EnsembleFS is a R package for single and ensemble feature selection of molecular data or clinical data (numeric data formats).
-This tool is based on several feature filters, such as the test Manna-Whitneya (U-test), the Monte Carlo Feature Selection (MCFS), the MultiDimensional Feature Selection (MDFS), and the Minimum Redundancy Maximum Relevance (MRMR) for discovering the most important biomarkers and used the machine learning algorithms to evaluate the quality of feature sets.
+This tool is based on several feature filters, such as the test Manna-Whitneya (U-test), the Monte Carlo Feature Selection (MCFS), the MultiDimensional Feature Selection (two variants: MDFS-1D and MDFS-2D), and the Minimum Redundancy Maximum Relevance (MRMR) for discovering the most important biomarkers and used the machine learning algorithms to evaluate the quality of feature sets.
 Predictive models are built using the Random Forest algorithm.
 It can be applied to two-class problems.
 EnsembleFS support users in analysis and interpretation of molecular data.
 The information about each of top biomarkers is extracted from diverse biological databases, namely the Gene Ontology, the Kyoto Encyclopedia of Genes and Genomes, the Reactome, the WikiPathways, the Transfac, the miRNA targets, the Human Protein Atlas, the CORUM, and the Human Phenotype Ontology.
 The proposed tool accept molecular data includes different types of gene identifiers, such as Ensembl, NCBI Entrez gene ID, Refseq, Illumina, and Uniprot.